werckme/werckmeister/manual.md

  If you want to orchestrate a rudiment over a drum set,

  you are able to define more R & L notes.
-The total number of notes has to be even.
+The total number of the notes has to be even.

  ```language=Werckmeister
 using "lua/mods/drumRudiments.lua";